Journey

 Each line displays the space between division and reunion, movement and stillness, creation and erasure.

-The work visualizes a moment of disorientation and being overwhelmed through flowing, circular swirls of ink.
-An organic, topographical linework is layered over this.
-It does not serve as a rigid map; rather, it contains the uncontrolled movements and gives the surface a new direction.
-This grounding act of drawing reflects the essence of the work: powerlessness does not pass simply by waiting.
-In the face of injustice, it is conscious, ethical action that restores our orientation and agency.
-The lines thus become a manifestation of this intervention.
+The work visualizes the disorientation and overwhelm experienced in the face of injustice through flowing, heavy swirls of ink.
+A topographical linework is layered over this, containing the uncontrolled movements and giving the surface a new direction.
+This grounding act of drawing reflects the essence of the work: powerlessness does not resolve simply by waiting.
+Taking deliberate action restores our orientation and agency.

 A dense, spherical composition of ink and charcoal.
 A suffocating mass that reflects what we’ve done to the planet, and to ourselves.